NLnetLabs/nsd-manual/source/manpages/nsd.conf.rst

 :manpage:`nsd-control(8)` tool to give commands to the running NSD server.
 It is disabled by default, and listens for localhost by default.
 It uses TLS over TCP where the server and client authenticate to each other with self-signed certificates.
-The self-signed certificates can be gener- ated with the *nsd-control-setup* tool.
+The self-signed certificates can be generated with the *nsd-control-setup* tool.
 The key files are read by NSD before the chroot and before dropping user permissions, so they can be outside the chroot and readable by the superuser only.